betaglot/betaglot/docs/reference/Linguistics/Etymology.md

         - Genes code proteins.
 If Beta is an assembly of proteins, then what are
         - Proteins are BetaMethods, Genes are BetaAttributes

+- Telos
+    - Purpose
+        - The purpose of the climbing
 - Period
     - Periodic: Cycle
 - Betataxon = BETATAXON